-The key audit matterHow the mathematical• For operating businesses in Thailand, France, India and Vietnam, the Company measured the investments using the comparable enterprise model.
-An option pricing method using the Black Scholes model is applied to certain investments where instruments have different rights/terms as a secondary valuation technique to allocate the equity value based on different breakpoints (strikes) using market volatility and risk-free rate parameters.• For the

-• For greenfield operating businesses in Thailand and Malaysia, the Company used a discounted cash flow method to determine the fair value, using projected revenue and expenses, terminal growth rate and weighted average cost of capital ('WACC') as key input parameters.
-For land held for sale by a greenfield operating business, the external valuer applied the comparable valuation method with the price per square metre as the parameter.
-How the matter was addressed in our audit

-- For operating businesses valued using the discounted cash flow method, challenged the Company's assessment of the impact of the uncertain economic environment on cash flows and the reasonableness of key assumptions used including projected revenue and expenses by corroborating to past performance and market data; and - Involved our KPMG employed valuation specialist in assessing the appropriateness of comparable enterprises and challenging key assumptions such as the discount used for the lack of marketability, WACC, terminal growth rate, volatility and riskfree rate, taking into consideration economic uncertainty, and corroborated the reasons for any unexpected movements from prior valuations. - Reviewed the adequacy of the disclosures in the financial statements on the key assumptions in the estimates applied in the valuations.
+- For operating businesses in Thailand, France, India and Vietnam, the Company measured the investments using the comparable enterprise model.
+An option pricing method using the Black Scholes model is applied to certain investments where instruments have different rights/terms as a secondary valuation technique to allocate the equity value based on different breakpoints (strikes) using market volatility and risk-free rate parameters. - For greenfield operating businesses in Thailand and Malaysia, the Company used a discounted cash flow method to determine the fair value, using projected revenue and expenses, terminal growth rate and weighted average cost of capital ('WACC') as key input parameters.
+For land held for sale by a greenfield operating business, the external valuer applied the comparable valuation method with the price per square metre as the parameter. - For operating businesses valued using the discounted cash flow method, challenged the Company's assessment of the impact of the uncertain economic environment on cash flows and the reasonableness of key assumptions used including projected revenue and expenses by corroborating to past performance and market data; and - Involved our KPMG employed valuation specialist in assessing the appropriateness of comparable enterprises and challenging key assumptions such as the discount used for the lack of marketability, WACC, terminal growth rate, volatility and riskfree rate, taking into consideration economic uncertainty, and corroborated the reasons for any unexpected movements from prior valuations. - Reviewed the adequacy of the disclosures in the financial statements on the key assumptions in the estimates applied in the valuations.